 After removing the first tile, hit the next tile on the exposed edge.
 However, be cautious towards the edges since the till can easily chip.

-Clear Area From Debris And Spacers Lugs Before Installing New Tiles
+8. Clear Area Before Installing New Tiles

 Remove any leftover materials with a cold chisel until the exposed wall surface is fully prepared.
 These spacer lugs can be removed using scissors, knives, pliers, or sandpaper.